Classic Bells > Soapy stuff > Liquid soap diluting, thickening

 Cocamidopropyl Betaine (CAPB), Sodium Lauryl Sulfoacetate (SLSa), and Coco Glucoside are three syndets that can be used to thicken liquid soap.

-In soap, CAPB will behave as a negatively charged cationic (cat-eye-on-ick) chemical.
+In soap, CAPB will behave as a positively charged cationic (cat-eye-on-ick) chemical.

 Some cosmetic chemists have thought CAPB may not thicken a low-oleic soap.
 I have not yet tested this hypothesis to know one way or the other.